skovaka/UNCALLED/README.md

 ## Release notes

-- v2.2: added event profiler which masks out pore stalls, and compile-time debug options
+- v2.2: added event profiler which masks out pore stalls, and added compile-time debug options
 - v2.1: updated ReadUntil client for latest MinKNOW version, made `uncalled index` automatically build the BWA index, added hdf5 submodule, further automated installation by auto-building hdf5, switched to using setuptools, moved submodules to submods/
 - v2.0: released the ReadUntil simulator `uncalled sim`, which can predict how much enrichment UNCALLED could provide on a given reference, using a control and UNCALLED run as a template.
 Also CHANGED THE FORMAT OF CERTAIN ARGUMENTS.
 Index prefix and fast5 list are now positional, and some flags have changed names.
 See below for details.
 - v1.2: fixed indexing for particularly large or small reference